easafe/purescript-flame/docs/events.md

 ```
 In the same way, here every call to `performAJAX` will also cause `update` to be called again with a new `Response` or `DifferentResponse` until we get a `Finish` message.

 Notice that the type of `init` is also defined as `Tuple model (Array (Aff (Maybe message)))`.
 This enables us to run effects at the startup of the application.
-Suppose we also wanted to perform some AJAX requests before any other user interaction.
-We could have defined `init` for the previous example as follows
+Suppose in the previous example we also wanted to perform some AJAX requests before any other user interaction.
+We could have defined `init` as follows
 ```haskell
 init :: Tuple Model (Array (Aff (Maybe Message))) init = model :> [